 SECRETARY OF STATE REGISTRATION # LLP040000618 1.
 Name and Mailing Address UHY LLP LLP# 04/30/21-01001-016 25.00 1185 AVENUE OF THE AMERICAS, 38TH FL NEW YORK, NY 10036 CR2E029 (2/10) 2.
-New Mailing Address, if Applicable: Suite, Apt#, etc. If above mailing address is incorrect in any way, line through incorrect information and enter correction in Block 2.
+New Mailing Address, if Applicable: Suite, Apt#, etc. If above malling address is incorrect in any way, line through incorrect information and enter correction in Block 2.
 City State Zip Code 3.
 Principal Place of Business Address 4.
-New Principal Office Address, if Applicable: 1185 AVENUE OF THE AMERICAS,38TH FL NEW YORK, NY 11036 Suite, Apt#, etc. City State Zip Code 5.
-Federal Employee Identification Number 6.
-Certificate of Status Desired: 20-0694403 Applied For Not Applicable □ \$8.75 Additional Fee Required 7.
+New Principal Office Address, if Applicable: 1185 AVENUE OF THE AMERICAS,38TH FL NEW YORK, NY 11036 Suite, Apt#, etc. City State Zip Code E Enderd Complexes Identification Number 5.
+Federal Employee Identification Number 20-0694403 Not Applicable 6.
+Certificate of Status Desired: 7.
 Name and Address of Registered Agent 8.
-New Name and/or Address of Registered Agent; NRAI SERVICES, INC 2731 EXECUTIVE PARK DRIVE SUITE #4 Name WESTON, FL 33331 Street Address (P.O.
+New Name and/or Address of Registered Agent; NRAI SERVICES, INC 2731 EXECUTIVE PARK DRIVE SUITE #4 WESTON, FL 33331 Name WESTON, FL 33331 Street Address (P.O.
 Box Number is Not Acceptable) City Zip Code 9.
 New Registered Agent's Signature, If Changed The above named entity submits this statement for the purpose of changing its registered office or registered agent , or both, in the State of Florida.
-SIGNATURE: E, Date 10.
-General Partner's Signature (REQUIRED) The execution of this report as a partner constitutes an affirmation under the penalties of perjury that the fact s stated herein are true.
-SIGNATURE: Cynthia a.
-Schene Cynthia A. Sche Mr 4-29-21 518-694-5813 E-mail Address:(To be used for future ensual report notifications) Date Daytime Phone #
+SIGNATURE: 5.
+Date 10.
+General Partner's Signature (REQUIRED) The execution of this report as a partner constitutes an affirmation under the penalties of perjury that the facts stated herein are true.
+SIGNATURE: Limite and Typed or PRINTED NAME OF SIGNATURE.
+Cynthia A. Sche ALT 4-29-21 518-694-5813 E-mail Address:(To be used for future annual report notifications)

-7. REFERENCE FORM (EXHIBIT C)
+REFERENCE FORM (EXHIBIT C)